-The South Korean Constitutional Court held that Article 53 of the Telecommunications Business Act and Article 16 of the Enforcement Decree of the Telecommunications Business Act were unconstitutional for lack of clarity because they failed to clearly define what was meant by “public peace and order” and “social morals and good customs” and because they were excessively restrictive.
-The Court reasoned that the terms were such abstract concepts that officials with differing value systems or ethical views would make different judgments about whether a particular expression was harmful to “the public peace and order” or “social morals and good customs” which would have the potential to create a chilling effect for fear of prosecution.
-Further, it said that the ambiguity and abstract nature of the terms would inevitably result in the regulation of communication that should not be regulated, and lead to the violation of the rule against excessive restriction.
-The case concerned a student whose community blog account was suspended and his message deleted following his post stating “Exchange of Gunfire in the West Sea, Sloppy Kim Dae-Jung!”
+The South Korean Constitutional Court held that Article 53 of the Telecommunications Business Act and Article 16 of the Enforcement Decree of the Telecommunications Business Act were unconstitutional for lack of clarity and because they were excessively restrictive.
+A university student’s community blog account was suspended and his message deleted following his post stating, “Exchange of Gunfire in the West Sea, Sloppy Kim Dae-Jung!”
+The Court reasoned that the terms in both articles were such abstract concepts that officials with differing value systems or ethical views would make different judgments about whether a particular expression was harmful to “the public peace and order” or “social morals and good customs” which would have the potential to create a chilling effect for fear of prosecution.
+Further, it said that this ambiguity would inevitably result in the regulation of communication that should not be regulated, and lead to the violation of the rule against excessive restriction.

 The complainant was a student at Hankook Aviation University, and signed up to Nownuri, a comprehensive computer network service provided by Nowcom, Inc., under the user ID of “I-ui-je-ki (request for correction Trans.)”.
 On June 15, 1999, he posted a message entitled “Exchange of Gunfire in the West Sea, Sloppy Kim Dae-Jung!” on the “urgent message board” of the internet community “Chanwoomul.”
 On June 21, a system manager for Nownuri deleted this message from the board, and suspended the complainant’s use of Nownuri service for one month in accordance with an order from the Minister of Information and Communication.